Workspace Views Configuration

 Scope

-• Dashboards, reports, and diagrams: Add at least one report and dashboard to a workspace view.
+• Dashboards, reports, and diagrams: Add individual dashboards, reports, and diagrams to a workspace view.
+Include at least one report and dashboard.

-• Default workspace view: You can set a view as the default for specific user roles.
+• Default workspace view: Set a view as the default for specific user roles.
 When users sign in to SAP LeanIX for the first time, this view is automatically applied.

 Difference Between Workspace Views and Virtual Workspaces